openmc-dev/openmc/docs/source/io_formats/geometry.rst

   :material_overrides:
     Dictionnary of material overrides to be applied to the DAGMC universe.
 The keys are the the Cell ID in the DAGMC Geometry and the values are a list of the material IDs.
-    If the list contains only one materials if will replace the original material assignemnt of the DAGMC cell.
+    If the list contains only one material if will replace the original material assignemnt of the DAGMC cell.
 If the list contains more than one material the materials, each material of the list will be assigned to the different instances of the DAGMC cell.